Mental health of Latin-American refugees in the United States: Exploring Immigration as a Social Determinant of Health

+In the United States alone, it was accessed by the U.S Department of Health and Human Services that the department had 10,773 unaccompanied children within its custody in the year 2018, believed to be exacerbated by Trump's Zero Tolerance Policy.

+Barriers in access to psychological and psychiatric care

 Individuals immigrating to the United States from Latin America, especially those who qualify for asylum, have an increased need for mental health treatment.
 Hispanic immigrants, however seek treatment at disproportionately lower rates.
-Cultural barriers to care (attitudes and social perceptions that impact one’s willingness to use services), structural barriers to care (external systems of limitation), and refugee-specific barriers to care (e.g., immigration status, confidentiality concerns, and trust) account for much of this disparity.
+Cultural barriers to care (attitudes and social perceptions that impact one's willingness to use services), structural barriers to care (external systems of limitation), and refugee-specific barriers to care (e.g., immigration status, confidentiality concerns, and trust) account for much of this disparity.

 Cultural barriers to care

-Cultural barriers to mental health care among Hispanic immigrants include stigma, and knowledge of Western models of mental health.
-Research demonstrates a negative relationship between stigma and mental health treatment-seeking among Hispanic immigrants.
-The effect that Western models of mental health have on treatment-seeking is less clear.
-While a study revealed that Hispanic immigrants residing in the United States could identify the common signs and symptoms of depression, it is less clear whether this translates to PTSD.
-Given the prevalence of culturally-bound trauma syndromes in Hispanic populations, further research is needed to determine whether there is difficulty recognizing Western conceptualizations of PTSD, and whether this hinders treatment-seeking.
+Cultural barriers that affect the utilization of mental health care within the Hispanic immigrant community encompass issues such as stigma and the familiarity with Western mental health paradigms.
+Studies have illuminated a noteworthy association between societal stigma and the reduced inclination to seek mental health treatment among Hispanic immigrants.
+While there is evidence demonstrating the ability of Hispanic immigrants in the United States to identify typical indications of depression, the transferability of this awareness to conditions like post-traumatic stress disorder (PTSD) remains less established.
+Given the prevalence of culturally specific trauma syndromes in Hispanic populations, further investigation is imperative to ascertain whether challenges arise in recognizing Western interpretations of PTSD and whether this has an impact on the willingness to pursue treatment.

 Structural barriers to care

-Structural barriers to care refers to external systems that limit one’s ability to receive appropriate services.
+Structural barriers to care refers to external systems that limit one's ability to receive appropriate services.
 Among a sample of Hispanic immigrants, the most reported structural barriers to care included cost (59%), lack of insurance (35%), and limited English proficiency (31%).
 Those with an existing mental disorder also experienced more cost barriers than those without an existing mental disorder.
 Other frequently cited structural barriers to care within Hispanic immigrant populations include immigration status, treatment method, and unfamiliarity with mental health services.

 Post-migration living difficulties

 Immigrants arriving with limited resources experience post-migration living difficulties – stressors that impact their ability to support themselves and engage with society.
-The direct causal association between post-migration living difficulties and psychopathology is unclear.
+The direct causal association between post-migration living difficulties and psychopathology is unproven.

 Impact of trauma on post-migration living difficulties

 There is a strong relationship between PTSD symptoms and post-migration living difficulties.
 Trauma has been shown to be passed down generations, long after the initial migration.
 This transgenerational trauma hinders their ability to parent their children.
 Children grow up embodying the negative emotional traits of their caretakers.
-A study on post-migration living difficulties among Latina immigrants found that emotional distress and difficulties building trust impacted one’s ability to build strong social connections post migration.
-This led to recommendations that asylum policies focus on reducing post-migration problems.
+A study on post-migration living difficulties among Latina immigrants found that emotional distress and difficulties building trust impacted one's ability to build strong social connections post migration.
+This led to recommendations that asylum policies and procedures focus on reducing post-migration problems.